Real-Project-2025-2026/deliverables-real-project-smart-shift/docs/README.md

+# 🚗⚡ SmartShift
-🚗⚡ Project: SmartShift – Private EV Charging Sharing Platform
+### Private EV Charging Sharing Platform

-SmartShift is a digital platform that enables private individuals to share their existing EV charging infrastructure in a simple and legally low-risk way.
+SmartShift is a digital platform that enables private individuals to share their existing EV charging infrastructure in a **simple and legally low-risk way**.

+---

+## 💡 Concept

-The core idea is to transform private parking spaces with wallboxes into locally available charging points.
-Hosts do not operate a commercial charging business: electricity is passed on 1:1 as a cost component, while hosts generate income solely through a time-based parking fee.
-This keeps participation easy and compliant with private rental regulations.
+The core idea is to transform **private parking spaces with wallboxes** into **locally available charging points**.

+- Hosts **do not operate a commercial charging business**
+- Electricity is passed on **1:1 as a cost component**
+- Hosts generate income solely through a **time-based parking fee**

+This approach keeps participation easy and compliant with private rental regulations.

+---

+## 🔗 Platform Role

-SmartShift acts purely as an intermediary platform:
+SmartShift acts purely as an **intermediary platform**:

-No ownership or operation of hardware
+- No ownership or operation of hardware

-Automated booking, billing, and commission handling
+- Automated booking, billing, and commission handling
+- Transparent pricing

-Transparent pricing and certified energy measurement (MID meter)
+- Certified energy measurement (MID meter)

+---

+## 🎓 Academic Context

-The project was developed as part of a university course and focuses on:
+This project was developed as part of a university course and focuses on:

-Business model design
+- Business model design

-Legal and tax considerations
+- Legal and tax considerations

-Platform economics
+- Platform economics

-Scalability without asset ownership
+- Scalability without asset ownership

+---

+## 📁 Repository Contents

+This folder contains all documentation and deliverables created during the **SmartShift Real Project**.

 This folder contains all project documentation created during the Smart Shift real project.